wingolab/wingolab.github.io/people.md

 Biochemistry and Molecular Biology at Wuhan University, China.
 His work focused on proteogenomic approaches to identifing novel genetic variants related to AD.

+### Ha Eun Kong, B.S.
+Ms. Kong was an M.D./Ph.D. student in [Genetics and Molecular Biology Graduate Program](http://www.biomed.emory.edu/PROGRAM_SITES/GMB/index.html) co-mentored by Drs.
+Peng Jin and Thomas Wingo.
+The focus of her work was to identify new genetic modifiers of Fragile X Tremor Ataxia Syndrome and causes of Alzheimer's disease.